 Sarah is an accredited specialist in discrimination law, one of only fourteen in Scotland.

-Sarah is ranked by Chambers for Employment Law and as a notable practitioner in Education.
-She is also named as a Next Generation Partner by Legal 500.
+Sarah is ranked by Chambers UK for Employment Law and recognised as a notable practitioner in Education.
+She is also named a Next Generation Partner by The Legal 500.

 Advisory Work